 How to factor a polynomial

-First of all, we need to understand the meaning of factorization.
+According to our IB Maths Tutors, first of all, we need to understand the meaning of factorization.
 Factorization means writing a higher degree polynomial as a product of linear polynomials.

 Suppose we have a quadratic polynomial and we want to factorize it then we have to try to write it as a product of two linear polynomials.